-The additional sensitivity disclosures in note 15 of the Group financial statements adequately reflect that a reasonably possible change in certain key assumptions could lead to a different conclusion in respect of the recoverability of goodwill.
+The additional sensitivity disclosures in Note 15 of the Group financial statements adequately reflect that a reasonably possible change in certain key assumptions could lead to a different conclusion in respect of the recoverability of goodwill.

-Contingent consideration (3D) (£11.9 million, 2020: £nil)
+Contingent consideration (3D) (£11.6 million, 2021: £11.9 million)

-Refer to the Audit Committee Report (page 78); Accounting policies (page 127); and Note 11 of the Consolidated Financial Statements (page 135)
+Refer to the Audit Committee Report (page 79); Accounting policies (page 121); and Note 22 of the Consolidated Financial Statements (page 147)

 Stratasys Solutions Limited acquired the remaining 55% equity stake held by Xaar 3D Holdings Limited in Xaar 3D on 6 October 2021.
-The consideration included £9.3m paid in cash and a further amount of up to \$15.5m which is contingent on the achievement of certain milestones and a 3% earn-out consideration in respect of the future revenues of Xaar 3D.
+The consideration included £9.3m paid in cash and a further amount of up to up to \$21.2m which is contingent on the achievement of certain milestones and a 3% earn-out consideration in respect of the future revenues of Xaar 3D.

-The Group recorded a financial asset of £10.9m on the date of the transaction (remeasured to £11.9m at 31 December 2021) in respect of the contingent earn-out consideration.
-Estimation of the fair value of this consideration is complex and relies on significant unobservable inputs.
+The Group recorded a financial asset of £10.9m on the date of the transaction which was remeasured to £11.6m at 31 December 2022 (£11.9m at 31 December 2021) in respect of the contingent consideration.
+The estimation of the fair value of this consideration is complex and relies on significant unobservable inputs.
 The Group engaged an external specialist to estimate the fair value of the contingent consideration.